m1d0e1/HackBio/README.md

-# Biohack Internship Projects Repository
+# BioHack Internship Projects Repository

 Welcome to the repository showcasing four key projects from my Biohack internship!
 This collection highlights my work in bioinformatics, AI-driven drug development, and data science, leveraging cutting-edge tools and methodologies to advance drug discovery and molecular analysis.